 I am married to a wonderfully talented portrait artist named Michele, who does incredible portraits of governors, captains of industry, as well as moms, children and their pets.
 Heck, I can’t do a portrait of a stick figure.
 I am also the proud father of two teenage daughters we adopted from China as infants, Rachel and Emily.
 We kept their Chinese names as their middle names just to drive them crazy when filling out forms for the rest of their lives.

 Periodically in this blog, you may hear me natter on about them, as in “Emily recently said ‘Dad, why bother calling someone on the phone when you can text them?’”
 They remind me on a daily basis how “so five minutes ago” my parenting skills always seem to be for the crisis du jour.
 But I love ’em “to the universe and back,” as I always used to tell them.
 They keep me humble and remind me how much I still have to learn about this parenting thing.

 For years people have been telling me I should write.
 It was not until much later, however, that I realized they were not actually telling me that I had a gift for writing.
 It was more that they were trying to convince me I really should stop doing those other things I was doing for a living because “you’re really not very good at it.
-Perhaps you could write about it instead…” So I have decided to start writing about some of those “other things…”
+Perhaps you could write about it instead…” So in August 2009 I decided to start writing about some of those “other things…”

 Let me introduce my humor blog